boracaglayan/boracaglayan.github.io/index.md

  * [Lastfm](http://www.last.fm/user/boracaglayan)
  * [Github](http://github.com/boracaglayan)

 Trivia about the domain name: I bought this domain 10+ years ago.
-The meaning of tarla is *farm field* in turkish.
+The meaning of tarla is *arable field* in Turkish.
 It was one of the few available turkish words with less than 6 letters at that time.